LiteLDev/LegacyScriptEngine/docs/apis/SystemAPI/File.md

 - Return value type: `Boolean`

 > Note: If the file does not exist, it will be created automatically.
 If it exists, it will be **emptied** before writing.

+!!! warning
+Passing `ByteBuffer` is only available in 0.19.1 and later.